 Products organized by tags

-The other sizable perk of going with the Shopify platform is their plethora of preinstalled applications.
+The other sizable perk of going with the Shopify platform is its plethora of preinstalled applications.
 There are some solid providers in the marketing place, from Mailchimp (email marketing), Beetailer (Social media ecommerce – 3rd party sales), Shipstation (Fulfillment service), StoreLocator, and eCommHub (inventory management).
-The applications can be as little as a two click installations and provide an easy API connection to the service.
+The applications can be as little as two-click installations and provide an easy API connection to the service.

-Some of the negatives that I have come into contact are the lack of styles and look and feel that you have access to.
-While you have small modifications you can make to preexisting themes such as logos, colors, and fonts you can not brand the website for hi-fidelity designs.
+Some of the negatives that I have come into contact with are the lack of styles and look and feel that you have access to.
+While you have small modifications you can make to preexisting themes such as logos, colors, and fonts, you can not brand the website for high-fidelity designs.

 Shopify has four levels of monthly payment plans: Basic, Professional, Business, and Unlimited.
 Depending on each plan, the company charges fees ranging from 0-2% on each transaction.
 All of Shopify’s plans include unlimited bandwidth and free setup.
-The company also offers a free 14 day trial.
-I have personally seen a website do $199,100+ dollars in a day so the bandwidth is not an issue.
+The company also offers a free 14-day trial.
+I have personally seen a website do $199,100+ in a day so the bandwidth is not an issue.